Canadian Tire quarterly revenue rises 5.9%

-(Reuters) - Diversified retailer Canadian Tire Corp Ltd (CTCa.TO) reported a 5.9% rise in quarterly revenue on Thursday, buoyed by strong sales of its private label brands and as promotional campaigns attracted more shoppers.
+Aug 8 (Reuters) - Diversified retailer Canadian Tire Corp Ltd reported a 5.9% rise in quarterly revenue on Thursday, buoyed by strong sales of its private label brands and as promotional campaigns attracted more shoppers.

 The Toronto-based company’s revenue rose to C$3.69 billion ($2.78 billion) from C$ 3.48 billion from a year earlier.